 We need to realize that no matter how others feel, we get to choose how we feel and how we react.

 Developing healthy self-talk is the best way to start to defeat these negative thoughts and personalities.
-Healthy self-talk says “I can…”, “I did…”, “I will…” all in a positive manner.
+Positive self-talk says “I can…”, “I did…”, “I will…” all in a positive manner.

 The thought process should look something like this: “Its unfortunate that that happened, I am glad that I didn’t get hurt, and no one else got hurt.
 Its okay.”